joomlatools/joomlatools-console/README.md

 Register Extensions
 ------------------

 With the `extension:register` command you can insert your extension into the `extensions` table without a manifest file.
+This is a really quick way to start developing your extensions.

 Like `extension:install`, you should also use what would be the _element_ name from your manifest.